 - First, it asks you to rate your current or planned proposition against the P.R.I.C.E framework, considering around 100 key sub-factors.
-Differentiation never absolute, it’s always relative to competition, so it also asks you to rate your top 3 competitors against the same factors.
+Differentiation is never absolute, it’s always relative to competition, so it also asks you to rate your top 3 competitors against the same factors.

-- Second it asks you what matters for your key customer segments.
-How important is Convenience to that mission critical Persona 'busy marketing executive' for example?
+- Second, it asks you what matters for your key customer segments.
+How important is Convenience to that mission-critical Persona 'busy marketing executive' for example?

 Out pops a score, both an overall score and a rating against each of the 5 elements that make up P.R.I.C.E.
 Of course scores are nice, but weighted scorecards are just a tool.
 Using them for strategic decision-making is just the same as using them to (for example) evaluate ITT responses from suppliers.

 What matters is not the score, but the structured debate that takes place in order to reach the score in the first place.